tochinet/Posit/README.md

 <p align="center"><img src="posit_standard_format.png"><br>
 Fig.1 : General Posit Format (from Posit Standard(2022))
 </p>

+Precision extension (for example from 8 to 16 bits) can be done simply by adding zeros at the end, expressing the very same numbers.
+Posit arithmetic implies that there is never underflow or overflow, only "rounding errors", hence in posit4,0 arithmetic, 4+4 is 4 and 0.5/4 is 0.25.

 Examples of very small posit numbers make it easier to understand the concept: posit2 (2 bits) can obviously only express 4 values.
 These are zero, one, minus one, and infinity.
 Each time a bit is added, one value is inserted between each value already in the set.
 So a 3-bit posit will also be able to express exactly +/- 2 and +/- 0.5 (assuming es=0, see further).
 Posit4 adds positive and negative values 1/4, 3/4, 3/2 and 4, and so on.